-- your salary or wage (if you are working) - money you receive from investments, like share dividends, rent from investment properties or payments from trusts

-- income you receive from an insurance policy claim e.g. accident, sickness or disability benefits - · any Centrelink payments.
+- your salary or wage (if you are working) - · money you receive from investments, like share dividends, rent from investment properties or payments from trusts - income you receive from an insurance policy claim e.g. accident, sickness or disability benefits - any Centrelink payments.

 If you rely only on Centrelink payments, you will usually pass the first step.
-You should include Family Tax Benefit (Part A & B) payments, along with child maintenance and child support payments, as income.
+You should include Family Tax Benefit (Part A & B) payments as